BerqiaMouad/BerqiaMouad/README.md

 <h1 align="center">Hi 👋, I'm Mouad</h1>
-<h3 align="center">Part time front end web developer</h3>
+<h3 align="center">Data Science Master student | R&D Intern</h3>

 <img src="https://media0.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=790b76110ad05f4e020be8c9c2e213f04850822da582477a&rid=giphy.gif&ct=g" width="300" align="right">

 <p>
-I'm Mouad from Morocco, and I'm a Computer Science student and part time Front-end web developer.
-I really enjoy learning new things related to tech and computer science and I am also interested in machine learning.
-I do some competitive programming as well, in fact I have participated in many contests and won some of them.
-I really love to work on new projects with new people.
-You can check my web portfolio at https://berqiamouad.netlify.app or my twitter at www.twitter.com/BerqiaM.
+I'm Mouad, hailing from Morocco, currently immersed in the realm of data science and machine learning.
+As a passionate data science master's student and R&D intern at ORA Technologies, I thrive on the constant pursuit of knowledge in this field.
+My journey in tech began with Computer Science, and I've since gravitated toward the captivating intricacies of data.

+In addition to my academic pursuits, I indulge in front-end web development, combining my technical skills with creativity.
+Competitive programming is my playground, where I've not only participated in numerous contests but also clinched victories along the way.
+Collaborating on fresh projects with diverse teams exhilarates me, allowing me to expand my horizons.

+Curious about my endeavors?
+Feel free to explore my web portfolio at https://berqiamouad.netlify.app or catch up on my insights via Twitter at www.twitter.com/BerqiaM and LinkedIn at https://www.linkedin.com/in/berqiamouad/.
 </p>

 <br><br><br><br>